profound-labs/prophecy/lib/prophecy/generators/book/manuscript/preface.md

 # Preface

-Preparing the reader for the worst.
+Preparing your readers for the worst.